MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 ## Reviewing reports

-Six dashboard reports directionally highlight where disruptions to ways of working are having the largest impact, and provide a measurable starting point for identifying where leaders can use tools and processes to support employees in the new way of working.
+The following dashboard reports directionally highlight where disruptions to ways of working are having the largest impact, and provide a measurable starting point for identifying where leaders can use tools and processes to support employees in a new way of working.
 All metrics are defined in the Glossary report at the end of the dashboard.
-Interpretation is provided in the text boxes of each screen.
-A brief description of each report and nuances to be aware of are described here.
+Interpretation is also included for each report.

-* **Business Continuity at a Glance** - Provides framing for the data and an overview of metrics.
-Mouse over each metric to obtain the definition.
-Select the "I" next to each business question to navigate to a specific dashboard report.
-Note: the metrics for "How do we foster employee engagement and community are based on your Selected time frame, not on a comparison of selected to baseline.
+* **Business Continuity at a Glance** - Frames the data and gives an overview of the metrics.
+Hover your cursor over each metric to see its definition.
+Select the **i** icon next to each business question to view the related report.
 * **How is 'Business as Usual' changing** - Shows the trend in collaboration hours by channel.
 You can further drill into the displayed Organization by the attribute Level Designation.
-* How are employees adapting to the disruption [1] - Allows the organization to assess whether some employees are disproportionately affected.
+* **How are employees adapting to the disruption [1]** - Enables you to assess whether some employees are disproportionately affected.
 To see what share of employees across the organization see a higher or lower change in collaboration hours, adjust the "Threshold" slider to see which groups collaborated X hours more or less than before.
-How are employees adapting to the disruption [2]:  Demonstrates the slippage between work and life balance.
-To see what share of employees across the organization see a higher or lower change in after hours, adjust the "Threshold" slider to see which groups had X hours more or less than before.
+* **How are employees adapting to the disruption [2]** -  Demonstrates the slippage between work and life balance.
+To see what share of employees across the organization see a higher or lower change in after-hours work, adjust the **Threshold** slider control to see which groups had X hours more or less than before.
-Are we maintaining external relationships?
-Quantifies changes in communication with customers, partners and other people outside the organization.
-You can further drill into the displayed Organization by the attribute Level Designation
+* **Are you maintaining external relationships?** - Quantifies changes in communication with customers, partners and other people outside the organization.
+You can further drill into the displayed Organization by the attribute Level Designation.
-How can we foster employee engagement and community?
-Unlike the other reports which look at changes between the baseline and current period, this report displays metrics in the current period.
-This view allows leaders to assess whether manager 1:1s and organizational collaboration, keys to fostering employee engagement and community, are still occurring in a virtual setting.
+* **How can we foster employee engagement and community?** - Unlike the other reports that show changes between the baseline and the current time period, this report shows metrics in the current period.
+This view enables you to assess whether manager 1:1 meetings and organizational collaboration, which are keys to fostering employee engagement and community, are still occurring with virtual connections.

+  > [!Note]
+  > The metrics for "How do we foster employee engagement and community" are based on the selected time frame, not on a comparison with the baseline time frame.

 ### Power BI tips